DR Congo: At least one dead in latest anti-Kabila protests

 Ida Sawyer, Central Africa director for Human Rights Watch, said a Congolese activist was "shot dead" outside St Benoit church, "as security forces disperse peaceful protesters yet again".

-Internet and SMS service had been cut since Sunday morning, Sawyer wrote on Twitter, amid "reports of others wounded, arrested across [the] country".
+Internet and SMS services had been cut since Sunday morning, Sawyer wrote on Twitter, amid "reports of others wounded, arrested across [the] country".

 Calls for elections

-The Catholic Church has organised a handful of protests since the end of last year after the DRC failed to hold presidential elections.
+The Catholic Church has organised a handful of protests since the end of last year, after the Congo failed to hold presidential elections.

-Under a 2016 agreement between the Congolese government and opposition groups brokered by the church, Kabila agreed to organise presidential, legislative and provincial elections by the end of 2017.
+Under a 2016 agreement, brokered by the church, between the Congolese government and opposition groups, Kabila agreed to organise presidential, legislative and provincial elections by the end of 2017.

-But at the end of December, the president announced the vote would be postponed until the end of 2018 to account for delays in voter registration.
+But, at the end of December, the president announced the vote would be postponed until the end of 2018 to account for delays in voter registration.

 Election officials have hinted that polls may not be possible even then because of financial and logistical constraints.